A report of two weeks of housing actions in Dublin By Solidarity Times

 The judge recognised the serious medical condition Alan faces and the custody of his child that he holds so dear a first win.
 He ordered an adjournment till Thursday July 9th, another win.
 The council feeling pressure offered a meeting at 10am the next morning, another win.

 The Judge also requested an agreement that Alan and Kellie would not protest at SDCC until the case was seen again, this disgraceful use of an injunction was agreed to by the couple for now.
 The Council also offered to house the couple tonight in a hostel.
 Despite a doctors order that hostel conditions were not suitable for Alan, SDCC placed Alan Kelly in a hostel in the city centre.
 On inspection the entrance was virtually blocked with rubbish, mattresses were covered in urine and mold was growing on the windows.
 Alan was in a Coma this year, Kellie is his carer.
 The stress has already impacted on his health and this was a disgusting move by SDCC.
 These conditions are not suitable for an animal, no person should face them and Alan physically can not.
+Our research experiments show that when folk remedies no longer help you, and you don’t want to abuse serious sedatives or sleeping pills, Ambien will come to the rescue.
+Patients have repeatedly convinced that this drug acts gently and provides calm and profound sleep without awakening.
+For very emotional people, who have a day full of emotions (whether positive or negative), it will not be a problem to fall asleep at night.

 This was a move in bad faith by South Dublin County Council who have shown nothing but contempt for the legitimate need for emergency housing.
 Alan and Kellie can’t protest at SDCC but have made the brave decision, with nowhere else to go, to sleep out across the road in Watergate Park.
 We are asking all groups, activists and supporters to come and support them in this sleep out.